Best Ford 6.7L PowerStroke Engine Performance Mods

 Custom Tunes

-6.7 Power Stroke Tune Power Gains
+Tune Power Gains

 Tunes allow quite a bit of flexibility.
-On a stock 6.7L Power Stroke with no other engine mods a tune usually gains about 50-130hp.
+On a stock 6.7L PowerStroke with no other engine mods a tune usually gains about 50-130hp.
 This all depends on your specific goals.
 You can select a conservative tune for less power, or opt for a more aggressive tune.
 Torque gains are right in the same ballpark – if not a bit higher.
 These are impressive performance gains for a $400 tune alone.
 You may also be able to squeeze out a bit more power with custom tuning options.

-2) 6.7L Power Stroke Intake Upgrades
+2) Cold Air Intake Upgrades

 Price: $250-400

 We’ll move through this section a bit quicker.
-There are tons of 6.7L Power Stroke intakes to choose from.
+There are tons of 6.7 Powerstroke intakes to choose from.
 They all accomplish roughly the same goal.
-We also wrote a post about 6.7L Power Stroke intake upgrades here.
-6.7 PowerStroke intake upgrades offer gains around 5-10hp and 20-30tq.
-It may not sound like a lot compared to the previously discussed 6.7L tunes.
+We also wrote a more detailed guide about 6.7L Powerstroke intake upgrades here.
+Intake upgrades offer gains around 5-10hp and 20-30tq.

-One of our favorite intake upgrades for the 6.7 PowerStroke is the Boosted Performance 4″ open intake.
+One of our favorite intake upgrades for the 6.7 Powerstroke is the Boosted Performance 4″ open intake.
 An open-design allows for the best airflow and power gains.
 The Boosted Performance intake uses 4″ mandrel bent, aluminum piping with a clean wrinkle black finish.
 It also uses a large, quality air filter from S&B Filters.

 For $299 it’s tough to beat the great balance of price, performance, and quality.
 Check out our 6.7 PowerStroke intake upgrade guide (linked above) for more info and product recommendations.